Help Center/ CodeArts Deploy/ Getting Started/ Creating a Tomcat Application Using CodeArts Deploy and Deploying It on an ECS

 Creating a Tomcat Application Using CodeArts Deploy and Deploying It on an ECS

-CodeArts Deploy provides users with visualized, automatic, and rich deployment actions, helping them establish a standard deployment process, reducing deployment costs, and enhancing release efficiency.
+CodeArts Deploy provides you with visualized, automated, and rich deployment actions, helping you establish a standard deployment process, reducing deployment costs, and enhancing release efficiency.

 This section uses Deploy a Tomcat Application as an example to describe how to deploy a Tomcat application on a host.
 The following describes how to quickly deploy an application.